-If you had access to an answer bot, you’d be able to have a conversation with a bot about the product first, without bothering other employees.
+If you had access to an QuickSearch Bot, you’d be able to have a conversation with a bot about the product first, without bothering other employees.
 You’d be able to immediately see the parts of the documentation relevant to your questions and read them on your own.
 You’d be able to help yourself before most of your questions were even recorded.
-This is similar to how an answer bot allows customers to find answers to their questions before an issue is created.
+This is similar to how an QuickSearch Bot allows customers to find answers to their questions before an issue is created.

 Here’s how it works for within the context of the customer service experience: